Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Patent ductus arteriosus (PDA).
 This condition results from failure of the PDA to close normally after birth, allowing blood to mix between the pulmonary artery and the aorta.
 When it does not close, extra blood may flood the lungs and cause pulmonary congestion.
 Patent ductus arteriosus is often seen in premature infants.

 Ebstein's anomaly.
 In this defect, there is a downward displacement of the tricuspid valve (located between the upper and lower chambers on the right side of the heart) into the right bottom chamber of the heart (or right ventricle).
+This means the atrium is larger than normal and the ventricle is smaller than normal, which can lead to rhythm abnormalities and heart failure.
 It is usually associated with an atrial septal defect.

 Babies with congenital heart problems are followed by specialists called pediatric cardiologists.
 These doctors diagnose heart defects and help manage the health of children before and after surgical repair of the heart problem.
 Specialists who correct heart problems in the operating room are known as pediatric cardiovascular or cardiothoracic surgeons.

-In order to achieve and maintain the highest possible level of wellness, it is imperative that those individuals born with CHD who have reached adulthood transition to the appropriate type of cardiac care.
+To achieve and maintain the highest possible level of wellness, it is imperative that people born with CHD who have reached adulthood transition to the appropriate type of cardiac care.
 The type of care required is based on the type of CHD a person has.
-Those people with simple CHD can generally be cared for by a community adult cardiologist.
+Those people with simple CHD can often be cared for by a community adult cardiologist.
 Those with more complex types of CHD will need to be cared for at a center that specializes in adult CHD.

 For adults with CHD, guidance is necessary for planning key life issues such as college, career, employment, insurance, activity, lifestyle, inheritance, family planning, pregnancy, chronic care, disability, and end of life.
 Knowledge about specific congenital heart conditions and expectations for long-term outcomes and potential complications, and risks must be reviewed as part of the successful transition from pediatric care to adult care.
 Parents should help pass on the responsibility for this knowledge and accountability for ongoing care to their young adult children to help ensure the transition to adult specialty care and optimize the health status of the young adult with CHD.